BradLarson/GPUImage/README.md

 - **GPUImageBoxBlurFilter**: A hardware-accelerated 9-hit box blur of an image

+- **GPUImage3x3ConvolutionFilter**: Runs a 3x3 convolution kernel against the image
+  - *convolutionKernel*: The convolution kernel is a 3x3 matrix of values to apply to the pixel and its 8 surrounding pixels.
+The matrix is specified in row-major order, with the top left pixel being one.one and the bottom right three.three.
+If the values in the matrix don't add up to 1.0, the image could be brightened or darkened.

+- **GPUImageEmbossFilter**: Applies an embossing effect on the image
+  - *intensity*: The strength of the embossing, from  0.0 to 4.0, with 1.0 as the normal level

 ### Blending modes ###

 - **GPUImageChromaKeyBlendFilter**: Selectively replaces a color in the first image with the second image